kvasudeva24/OmegaTrader/MVP.md

 # 🧭 OmegaTrader MVP Roadmap

+As I progress along this jounrey I will also be learning what these concepts in finance are along the implemenation in C++

 ## ✅ Stage 1: Core Order Book
 📌 *Foundation of everything: no matching yet, just clean storage.*